 Disney World Deluxe Resort Room Sizes

 Disney World deluxe resort rooms are the largest on average when compared to value or moderate resorts.
-Individual deluxe resort room sizes vary from around 340 square feet (32 square meters) at Wilderness and Animal Kingdom Lodges all the way up to 440 square feet (41 square meters) at Grand Floridian.
+Individual deluxe resort room sizes vary from around 340 square feet (32 m2) at Wilderness and Animal Kingdom Lodges all the way up to 440 square feet (41 m2) at Grand Floridian.

 Disney World Deluxe Resort Balconies

 We love that most Disney World deluxe resort rooms have a balcony with two chairs and a small side table.
 The balconies usually have privacy dividers between rooms and are a great place to start your day with a cup of coffee or end with a drink from the lobby bar.

 Most Disney World deluxe resort rooms have a basic Keurig K-Cup coffee maker.
 Although not my favorite coffee in general, these are a large step up from the flat pod coffee makers in most of the value and moderate rooms.
 However, we did have a Cuisinart flat pod coffee maker at a recent Polynesian resort stay, which was disappointing.